ammarhakim/apc523-2020/code/advection/README.md

 Obviously, replace ```tigerid``` by your own Tiger ID.
 Adroit (and all PU clusters) use a module system to load software packages.
-You need to load the compilers and MPI libraries.
+You need to load the compilers, MPI libraries and Python for plotting.
 Run the following, or add them to your ```.basrc``` file.

 ```
 module load intel
 module load intel-mpi
+module load anaconda
 ```

+(Anaconda Python is a distribution of Python that contains pre-packaged tools for computing and plotting).
 Now clone the repo for the lectures and code as follows:

 ```
 git clone https://github.com/ammarhakim/apc523-2020.git